acdcnow/crowipmodule/README.md

 The standard firmware from Crow or AAP will NOT work with this version!!

 In order to get that module running you must ensure that the deconditions are fulfilled:
-That will be: Running a Alarm System as Runner 8/16 Connected to that an IP Module running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43
+That will be:
+- running a Alarm System as Runner 8/16 Connected to that an IP Module
+- running Firmware Ver 2.10.3628 2017 Oct 20 09:48:43
-Not having ANY SSH connection active that that IP Module (Firmware support just a single connection ) to SSH port 5002.
+- not having ANY SSH connection active to that IP Module (Firmware support just a single connection ) to SSH port 5002.
-WebUi can be reached with IP adress that is given in the first Bootup via DHCP Server.
+- WebUi can be reached with IP adress that is given in the first Bootup via DHCP Server.
-Set the IP adress to static in order to keep a fixed IP adress at any time.
+- set the IP adress to static in order to keep a fixed IP adress at any time.

-Running Home Assistant higer then version 0.110
+- running home assistant higher then version 0.110 (lower once are not support)

 An setup example is given below: